Going Green Can Sometimes Mean Going Crazy

 Having recyclables, which turn into a cluttered eyesore, is probably a symptom of what I call the just-for-now mistake.
 That is where we tell ourselves that we will set something here, just for now, and deal with it later.
 When recycling was introduced in your community, or you decided to jump on the band wagon, your kitchen was still firmly rooted in a previous generation where everything was “trash” and all went in one can.
 Your kitchen was most likely designed for one can, if thought was given at all to any trash can.

 We might as well embrace organizing our space for recycling.
-It surely isn’t a fad and it surely isn’t going away.
+It surely is not a fad and it surely is not going away.
 In fact, what we recycle and how we recycle will probably be mandated in even more ways.
 In addition to our commonly recycled items, someone from New Zealand told me they have also have an organics recycling can for items like coffee grounds, tea bags and produce trimmings.

 Take the following quiz.
 If you find yourself agreeing with these statements, then you might want to check out the organizing tips that follow.